singularityhub/sregistry/docs/_docs/client.md

 ## Singularity Pull

 Singularity Registry Server implements a basic version of the Sylabs Library API, meaning that you can pull a container with Singularity directly.

+**Important** you must be using Singularity 3.3.0 or greater for this to work!
+If not, you should use [Singularity Registry Client](#singularity-registry-client) (which also has examples below of using the `shub://` endpoint with singularity).

 For example, let's say that I have a collection with a container called `collection/container:tag`. and my registry is served at `containers.page`.
 I could pull it as follows:

 ```bash
 $ singularity pull --library https://containers.page collection/container:tag